orbiting/republik-frontend/README.md

 # Republik Frontend

-## ⚠️⚠️⚠️ This repository has been moved to [republik/plattform](https://github.com/republik/plattform) ⚠️⚠️⚠️
+⚠️ This repository together with others has been merged into the [republik/plattform](https://github.com/republik/plattform) monorepo.
+Let's continue the journey there. ⚠️

 ## Usage